|

-Spiritual growth is a lifelong process
+Spiritual growth is a process that never ends

 Spiritual growth should be a major concern for Christian singles.
 Each of us has a vague understanding that if we can only mature in our walk with God, then our life will be fulfilling.